 Tap an account name in the list to edit it.
 It will bring you to the Scanner page where you can edit account name, the bar code, or scan the code using the phone’s camera.
 Press store icon on the bottom to save the account to the phone.

 Backing up and Restoring Accounts on Phone

 Account restore page can be reached by tapping restore button (second from the right) on Accounts page.

 By default restore logic will try to create an encrypted backup and password will be required to decrypt the accounts and to verify a signature created by a backup.
 You can use plain unencrypted backup by unchecking “Encrypt backup” option in Settings, but that option is strongly discouraged.
 If you want your app to remember the password, use “Remember password” option in Settings.

 A button located below “From Watch” title can be used to restore phone’s accounts directly from a watch.

 The backups that are not needed anymore can be deleted by selecting them in the backup list and pressing a “trash” button on the bottom.

 Saving accounts to a backup file is similar and has two options as well: encrypted and unencrypted backups.

-Google Drive can be used to backup and restore accounts as well.
-Use Google Drive button with a question mark to check what backups are available.
+Dropbox can be used to backup and restore accounts as well.
+Use the ‘eye’ button to see what backups are available

 Legacy Backup and Restore